 If you do not have insurance and are seeking prenatal care

-You may quality for Pennsylvania Medical Assistance (also known as Medicaid).
+You may qualify for Pennsylvania Medical Assistance (also known as Medicaid).
 We recommend applying online.
 Please visit the Department of Human Services for more information.

 - If you qualify for Medicaid, you'll be asked to select a Managed Care Organization (MCO) to cover your care.
-The Midwife Center accepts the following MCOs: Gateway, United Community Partners, and UPMC For You.
+Please see our list of in-network MCOs above.